microsoft/MixedReality-SpectatorView/doc/SpectatorView.Setup.DSLR.md

 ![Marker](images/CalibrationExtrinsicsSuccessfulUpload.png)

-12. After uploading a CalibrationData.json file to your HoloLens 2 device, you have completed calibration.
+12. After uploading a CalibrationData.json file to your HoloLens 2 device's Picture Library, you have completed calibration and can begin filming.
+However, calibration can generate varying results.
+It's suggested to test your calibration to ensure it achieves the quality required for your filming needs.
+Multiple calibration attempts may be required to obtain adequate results.

 ## Testing Calibration
 Coming soon...